gmlewis/irmf-slicer/README.md

 service bureau currently supports.
 The resolution can be reduced to limit the STL file sizes, but at the expense of lossed detail.)

-For voxel slices, it writes them out to one ZIP file (per IRMF shader model file).
+For voxel slices, it writes them out to one ZIP file per material.
-These slices can then be fed to 3D printer software that accepts voxel slices as input for printing.
+These slices can then be fed to 3D printer software that accepts voxel slices as input for printing (such as [NanoDLP](https://www.nanodlp.com/)).

 Once 3D printers support IRMF shader model files directly for printing, this slicer will no longer be needed.